cryptpad/blog/posts/CryptPad-Funding-Status-January-2025.md

 Now we have been able to grow 40% the [https://cryptpad.fr](https://cryptpad.fr) flagship instance revenue.
 We are now almost at **1000 paying accounts on this instance**, which is our main client revenue aside from the research project revenue.

 On the donations side, while we value a lot of the donations we are receiving, they unfortunately account for just a little part of what we need, and went down a bit this year as we did not receive a large donation like we received last year from Binance.
-However we wanted to mention a 1000 Euros donation from FUTO ([https://futo.org/)](https://futo.org/) which the FUTO team announced on their [peertube](https://peertube.futo.org/w/169654c7-cf94-484e-b83e-bf9eed1e3827).
-We want to particularly mention it here as it feels good to be supported by a team having a similar mission than ours.
-We are also very happy to have a regular donation from DSNCON Gmbh ([https://opencollective.com/dsncon-gmbh)](https://opencollective.com/dsncon-gmbh) and the C4DT lab from EPFL [https://c4dt.epfl.ch/](https://c4dt.epfl.ch/).
+However we wanted to mention a 1000 Euros donation from [FUTO](https://futo.org/) which the FUTO team announced on their [peertube](https://peertube.futo.org/w/169654c7-cf94-484e-b83e-bf9eed1e3827).
+We want to particularly mention it here as it feels good to be supported by a team having a similar mission to ours.
+We are also very happy to have a regular donation from [DSNCON Gmbh](https://opencollective.com/dsncon-gmbh) and the [C4DT lab from EPFL](https://c4dt.epfl.ch/).

 And more importantly, as we were not able to pick up Enterprise revenue, we needed some research project funding.
 For this we have been extremely happy that the [NLNet Foundation](http://nlnet.nl) has awarded us 135k of funding as part of their NGI Assure fund, which has allowed us to work on improving the CryptPad code base in 3 important areas: